Wheel reference

 An option to define if IFPS runs in the same compute process as Ceramic.
 You have two options to choose from:

-• Bundled - IPFS running in same compute process as Ceramic; recommended for early prototyping.
+- Bundled - IPFS running in same compute process as Ceramic; used only with older Ceramic versions that use Kubo.

 State Store